• Proposed

 Geographic range

-Ramaria coulterae is known from the Sierra Nevada in California, the Cascade Range in California and Oregon, and the Rocky Mountains of Idaho.
-Also reported from Colorado, although the identity of these collections should be confirmed, and are not included in this assessment.
+Ramaria coulterae is known from the Sierra Nevada in California, USA, the Cascade Range in California and Oregon, and the Rocky Mountains of Idaho.
+It has also been reported from Colorado, although the identity of these collections should be confirmed, and are not included in this assessment.

 Population and Trends

-Population occurs over a widespread area, mostly on drier (east) side of the Cascade Range in California and Oregon, and the Rocky Mountains in Idaho, with a disjunct subpopulation in the Sierra Nevada.
-Currently known from ~30 locations (Siegel et al. 2019, Mycoportal 2021).
-Data to fully assess trends is lacking; but this species was found at six locations during the USFS 2011-2013 southern Cascade fungal surveys; mostly from mature and old growth forests.
+The population occurs over a widespread area, mostly on drier (east) side of the Cascade Range in California and Oregon, and the Rocky Mountains in Idaho, with a disjunct subpopulation in the Sierra Nevada.
+Currently it is known from c.30 sites (Siegel et al. 2019, MyCoPortal 2021).
+Data to fully assess trends are lacking, but this species was found at six sites during the USFS 2011-2013 southern Cascade fungal surveys; mostly from mature and old growth forests.
 It is included on the Oregon Natural Heritage rare fungi list (Oregon Biodiversity Information Center 2019) as a S2S3 species.
-Occurrences of this species may be underreported in California because of misidentifications and lack of collecting.
-While the species is likely undergoing a population decline due to ongoing logging and an increase in fire frequency and intensity its broad distribution could be mitigating the rate of decline.
+Occurrences of this species may be under-reported in California because of misidentifications and lack of collecting.
+While the species is likely undergoing a population decline due to ongoing logging and an increase in fire frequency and intensity, its broad distribution could be mitigating the rate of decline.

 Population Trend: Decreasing